Jilian Anne Pizzi

 Jilian Pizzi is a Ph.D. student in the Italian Department and the Institute for Comparative Literature and Society.
 Her research interests lie in medieval history and religion, and in particular the interaction between Christianity and Judaism with a primary focus on historicizing Dante’s Commedia.
 In addition, Jilian is also interested in feminist theory and female experiences within Christianity.

-Jilian is an Italian language teaching fellow and teaches at both the elementary and intermediate level.
-She serves as the Italian Department’s Lead Teaching Fellow for the Center for Teaching and Learning for the 2022-23 academic year.
-She also serves as rapporteur for the University Seminar for Medieval Studies for the 2022-23 academic year.
+Jilian is a Preceptor in the Core Curriculum, teaching Literature Humanities.
+She has taught Italian language as a teaching fellow and has served as teaching assistant for Professor Barolini’s “Dante’s Divina Commedia.”
+She has served as the Italian Department’s Lead Teaching Fellow for the Center for Teaching and Learning for the 2022-23 academic year as well as Senior Lead Teaching Fellow for the 2023-2024 academic year.
+She has worked as rapporteur for the University Seminar for Medieval Studies since 2022.

 return to top Return to top